Book Circle & Retreats

 bookclub

-What People Say About The Book Circle
+What People Say About Previous Book Circles

 "As someone just starting a career within the Humanitarian sector, discussing and reflecting on positionality and wellbeing with such depth as during the book circle, has greatly contributed to my own safeguarding strategies.
 It also permitted an honest and safe reflection space to analyze past situations.
 I'd wholeheartedly recommend the circle and look forward to following Gemma's continued work within this space."